-The rotary screw compressors are large compressors that can either run oil-free or lubricated using oil.
+The rotary screw types of compressors are large compressors that can either run oil-free or be lubricated using oil.
 The compressors have two internal rotors responsible for generating energy within these.
 The pressure builds up when the air gets trapped between the opposing rotors.

 The rotary screw compressors are further divided into two types of screws:

-The presence of an intercooler and aftercooler contributes to a dual stage compression.
+The presence of an intercooler and aftercooler contributes to dual-stage compression.
 The coolers are lubricant-free rotary screw compressors whose range can easily vary from 25 to 1200 HP.

-These types of compressors are mostly efficient for industrial use.
+These types of compressors are most efficient for industrial use.
 In a lubricant Injected Rotary screw, the lubricant will either have a composition of hydrocarbon or synthetic material.

 The compressor usually features two stages.
 The lower internal loss and interstate cooling help lower the pressure in each stage, thereby promoting compression efficiency.
 As a result, the system will need less energy for air compression in the final stage.